Sessile: A flower without a stalk. Example-Achyranthes

 Androphore: - Androecium bearing stalk.

-Staminode: - A rudimentary stamens which does not bear fertile pollen grains is known as Staminode.
-E.g:-Stellaria.
+Staminode: - A rudimentary stamens which does not bear fertile pollen grains E.g:-Stellaria.

 Polyandrous:-Androecium which consists of free stamens is known as Polyandrous.
 E.g:-Poppy, papaver.